-Cursory/Frisk/Pat Searches, Continued
+Contraband

-Contraband If, during a lawful cursory/frisk/pat search for weapons, an item is discovered that is immediately recognized as contraband (based on plain sight, smell, or touch), the officer may seize it.
+If, during a lawful cursory/frisk/pat search for weapons, an item is discovered that is immediately recognized as contraband (based on plain sight, smell, or touch), the officer may seize it.
 If the person is placed under arrest, the officer may then conduct a full search incident to the custodial arrest.

 If the item is not immediately recognized as contraband, the officer may not manipulate the suspected area or object further in order to establish its nature, unless the officer is still concerned it may be a weapon or potential weapon.

+Containers

-Containers If the officer comes across a container on the person during a cursory/frisk/pat search, the officer is entitled to seize it and open it only if it is reasonable to believe it can be used as a weapon or that it might contain a weapon.
+If the officer comes across a container on the person during a cursory/frisk/pat search, the officer is entitled to seize it and open it only if it is reasonable to believe it can be used as a weapon or that it might contain a weapon.

 Detention alone does not give officers the right to search (open) the container, unless their knowledge and experience provide probable cause to believe that it contains contraband (i.e., they could easily feel that the object was small and resilient like a heroin-filled balloon), since with probable cause they could make an arrest.
 (In general, common containers like cigarette packs and film containers are not searchable.)

+Reaching inside

-Reaching inside During a cursory/frisk/pat search, an officer may reach inside a subject's clothing or pockets to inspect an object further only if: the object reasonably felt like a weapon or something that could be used as a weapon the subject's clothing is so rigid or heavy that the officer could not rule out the possibility of a weapon or potential weapon
+During a cursory/frisk/pat search, an officer may reach inside a subject's clothing or pockets to inspect an object further only if:

+- the object reasonably felt like a weapon or something that could be used as a weapon - the subject's clothing is so rigid or heavy that the officer could not rule out the possibility of a weapon or potential weapon
-Cursory/Frisk/Pat Searches, Continued

-Reaching inside (continued) NOTE: In addition to what officers may lawfully do as part of a cursory/frisk/pat search for weapons, they may also always seek voluntary consent to search.
+Reaching inside (continued)

+In addition to what officers may lawfully do as part of a cursory/frisk/pat search for weapons, they may also always seek voluntary consent to search.
 Such consent to search can be for any part of a suspect's clothing or belongings, and for any objects (such as drugs) the officer asks about.

+Discovery

-Discovery officer belie discovers an object during a cursory/frisk/pat search which the eves is a weapon or a dangerous instrument which could be used as he officer has a right to seize it from the person. concluded. may hold the weapon or potential weapon until the detention is If there is no probable cause to make an arrest, then the item must to the subject.
-NOTE: A cursory/frisk/pat search does not end when an officer finds a single weapon or potential weapon.
+If an officer discovers an object during a cursory/frisk/pat search which the officer believes is a weapon or a dangerous instrument which could be used as a weapon, the officer has a right to seize it from the person.

+The officer may hold the weapon or potential weapon until the detention is concluded.
+If there is no probable cause to make an arrest, then the item must be returned to the subject.

+A cursory/frisk/pat search does not end when an officer finds a single weapon or potential weapon.
 Officers must be aware subjects may be carrying more than one item at a time that could pose a potential danger.

-Transporting a passenger officers hav ers may conduct a cursory/frisk/pat search of any person the e a duty or are obligated to transport before permitting the person law enforcement vehicle. re not obligated to transport the person, a cursory/frisk/pat search only if the officer informs passengers that: we the right to refuse the ride accept the ride, they must first consent to a cursory/frisk/pat search Continued on next nage
+Transporting a passenger

+Peace officers may conduct a cursory/frisk/pat search of any person the officers have a duty or are obligated to transport before permitting the person to ride in a law enforcement vehicle.

+If officers are not obligated to transport the person, a cursory/frisk/pat search is permitted only if the officer informs passengers that:

+- they have the right to refuse the ride - if they accept the ride, they must first consent to a cursory/frisk/pat search